 Cancelled or Postponed Local 697 Events

-Local 697 Committees & Clubs – The Local 697 Golf League is the only club that is currently active.
-The Local 697 EWMC, RENEW, Sisters, Motorcycle Club and the 697 Veterans have all suspended their meetings during the pandemic.
-The plan is to slowly get back started in September and all meetings will have a push notification and will be posted on the Local 697 website.
+Local 697 Committees & Clubs – The Local 697 EWMC, RENEW, Sisters, Motorcycle Club and the 697 Veterans have all suspended their meetings during the pandemic.
+The plan is to slowly get back started in 2021 and all meetings will have a push notification and will be posted on the Local 697 website.